daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 | test_nature.jpg | ✅ Clean |
 | test_warning.jpg | ✅ Clean |

-All 4 images correctly identified as safe content with `MinConfidence=10`, demonstrating that the moderator works end-to-end and correctly returns Clean for non-flagged images.
+All 4 images were correctly identified as safe content with `MinConfidence=10`, demonstrating that the moderator works end-to-end and correctly returns Clean for non-flagged images.

 ---